Duane Davidson: State Treasurer

 Davidson was elected state treasurer by winning 58% of the statewide vote against another Republican.
+Davidson's youngest daughter, Grace, was his campaign manager for his 2016 election to state office.
+When his wife Kathy died in 2016, he contemplated dropping out of the race.
+Grace offered to be his campaign manager; she was 17 at the time.
+Duane has been vocal about the experience of having Grace run his campaign.
+Grace lead the Davidson campaign to victory and set multiple state records.

 Davidson has said his agenda as State Treasurer includes emphasizing financial education for consumers, and particularly students.
-In a May, 2017 visit to the Yakima, Wash. area, he visited a Junior Achievement program focusing on financial education and emphasized the utility of successful learning models already in use, rather than the development of new curricula by state agencies.
+In a May 2017 visit to the Yakima area, he visited a Junior Achievement program focusing on financial education and emphasized the utility of successful learning models already in use, rather than the development of new curricula by state agencies.

 Davidson has raised concerns about Washington state's total outstanding debt, and annual debt service costs.
 The state’s total outstanding obligations at the close of FY 2019 totaled $21.3 billion.
 He issues an annual report electronically by the request of the Legislature to each legislative member to provide an overview on the state's debt portfolio.
 While a county treasurer, Davidson served three terms as president of the Washington State Association of County Treasurers (WSACT) and earlier served as the organization’s treasurer.

-State Representative Campaign
+Davidson lost re-election in 2020 against state Rep. Mike Pellicciotti.

+Retirement

 On March 2, 2021, Davidson announced his candidacy for the Washington House of Representatives in the 8th district.
-This seat is being vacated by Representative Brad Klippert who is retiring to challenge U.S. Representative Dan Newhouse in the 4th district.
-In March 2022, Davidson dropped out of the State Representative race in an effort to focus on his family and community.
+In March 2022, Davidson withdrew from the race to focus on his work with local nonprofits and being a father and grandfather.

+In October 2022, Davidson was appointed interim County Administrator for Franklin County, Washington.
+He served in that capacity until March 2023, with the appointment of Michael Gonzalez.